willfaught/willfaught.github.io/content/blog/2015-06-02-federico-viticiis-ios-9-wish-list.md

 tags:
 - apple
 - ios
-title: Federico Viticii's iOS 9 wish list
+title: Federico Viticii's IOS 9 Wish List
 ---

 Great list.
 I'd love to see all of these.